marcwiest/helixcss/README.md

 Contains mixins that take care of CSS3 browser consistency and eliminate the need for a 3rd party framework.

+## Responsive Sizing

+Throughout your project, use `rem` whenever you want a size to be adaptable to whatever the HTML's base font-size value is set to.
+The base font-size varies between breakpoints.
+This allows for responsive typography and sizing.

 ## Reminders

-- [IE 9 & 10](http://caniuse.com/#search=rem) do not support rem units when used in the `font` shorthand property (the entire declaration is ignored) or when used on pseudo elements.
+- [IE 9 & 10](http://caniuse.com/#search=rem) do not support rem units when used in the `font` shorthand property (the entire declaration is ignored) or when used on pseudo elements like `:before` & `:after`.

 ## Roadmap